Hello fellow ADHD parent, I’m Brenda…

 I myself was officially diagnosed with ADHD in 2021 and my middle daughter was diagnosed at the age of 7.
 My youngest daughter shows all the signs of having ADHD at age 2.5.

 I believe that girls with ADHD need much more support than they get.
 Just because a girl isn’t struggling in school or acting aggressive to others doesn’t mean she isn’t drowning.

 It is my goal to provide education and support to other caregivers of girls with ADHD so that no more girls with ADHD needlessly suffer from anxiety, depression, or self-harm- or die by suicide.

 We believe that girls with ADHD should be acknowledged, but more than that, they should be celebrated!

-We believe that girls with ADHD have unique struggles and superpowers that make them different from boys with ADHD.
+We believe that girls with ADHD have unique struggles and abilities and should be supported.